Exmark Z Turf Equipment Backyard Life

 Types of Damage Caused by Deer

-Deer browsing and rubbing are the two main threats deer pose to your trees and plants.
-This damage is most common in the fall during mating season when the bucks shed their antlers, in the winter when deer are browsing for scarce food sources may be scarce and snow deep, and in the spring when their fat reserves are lowest.
+Deer browsing and rubbing are the two main threats they pose to your trees and plants.
+This damage is most common in the fall during mating season, in the winter when deer are browsing for scarce food sources may be scarce and snow-deep, and in the spring when their fat reserves are lowest.

-Deer rub: This damage typically occurs in the fall.
-A tell tale sign is physical bark disturbance, often with weeping sap.
-Deer rubs can significantly and fatally damage a tree quickly, especially younger or smaller, more vulnerable trees.
+• Deer rub: This damage typically occurs in the fall.
+A telltale sign is physical bark disturbance, often with weeping sap.
+Deer rubs can significantly and fatally damage a tree quickly, especially younger or smaller, more vulnerable ones.

 Deer are creatures of persistent habit, and deterring their visits to your backyard is often easier than eliminating their nuisance behavior once they discover your delicious landscaping.